-Please note that the Trial Protocol has been updated to reflect the extension of the Social Workers in School Scale-up programme from July 2022 to March 2023.
-You can access the original Trial Protocol from the Open Science Framework.
+Please note that the Trial Protocol has been updated twice to reflect the first extension of the Social Workers in School Scale-up programme from July 2022 to March 2023 and the second extension from March 2023 to January 2024.
+You can access the original and version 2 of the Trial Protocol from the Open Science Framework.

 This study is an intervention which bases social workers in schools (SWIS) with the aim they work more effectively with education colleagues and with children and families.
 Education and Children’s Social Care (CSC) play a vital role in keeping children safe and promoting their wellbeing and the central idea is that having a social worker in a school can lead to better outcomes for children.